core-wg/comi/draft-ietf-core-comi.md

   * default values.

-## Compression of YANG identifiers {#object-id-compression}
+## Compression of YANG identifiers {#id-compression}

 In the YANG specification, items are identified with a name string.
-In order to significantly reduce the size of identifiers used in CoMI, numeric object identifiers, SIDs, are used instead of these strings.
+In order to significantly reduce the size of identifiers used in CoMI, numeric identifiers are used instead of these strings.
 YANG Schema Item iDentifier (SID) is defined in {{I-D.ietf-core-yang-cbor}} section 2.1.

 When used in a URI, SIDs are encoded in based64 using the URL and Filename safe alphabet as defined by [RFC4648] section 5.
 The last 6 bits encoded is always aligned with the least significant 6 bits of the SID represented using an unsigned integer.
-'A' characters (value 0) at the start of the resulting stirng are removed.
+'A' characters (value 0) at the start of the resulting string are removed.

 ~~~~
 SID in basae64 = URLsafeChar[SID >> 60 & 0x3F] |